-Reinecke crossdresses once a week 'experimentally.''
-She drives to a metropolitan area, takes a motel room and spends the weekend en femme whenever who would most easily pass as a woman, had no desire to.
+Ironically, the one person interviewed who would most easily pass as a woman, had no desire to.
 Brandy Alexander, a female impersonator at the Crown and Anchor, was not officially enrolled in the transvestite conference.
 But he served as master of ceremonies at Saturday's drag contest, and participated in a makeup demonstration Tuesday.